Eraz1997/kiwi/CONTRIBUTING.md

 - `.github` contains CI workflows to build Kiwi
 - `backend` contains the code of the REST API backend, written in Rust
-- `web` contains the code of the web app, written in Typescript using SolidJS and Park UI
+- `web` contains the code of the web app, written in TypeScript using SolidJS and Park UI

 ## Setup 🪛